18 March, 2013 | (01 hr)

 Timothy J. Kindler joined Ernst & Young in November 2012 as Associate Director, Competitive Intelligence for the Americas.
 This follows a thirty-year career at Eastman Kodak Company, much of which was spent in Competitive Intelligence.
 Tim directed Corporate CI at Kodak for more t...Full Bio

-Anne Greer began working with The Conference Board (TCB) in 2012.
+Anne Greer began working with The Conference Board in 2012.
 Along with Rita Shor, she directs the annual Innovation Master Class, designed for advanced learned among Fortune 500 executives responsible for leading innovation in their companies.
-She is program co-director for TCB’...Full Bio
+She is Co-Program Director fo...Full Bio